Camino 2027 Price Lock 🔒Save now

 Meals: B,D

-The walk today is a steady climb to Rabanal Del Camino so we recommend that you start early to avoid the hottest part of the day.
-Walk through the village and follow the tree lined pavements before passing a polar grove and the River Jerga arriving at Murias de Rechivaldo.
-You will walk through the village of Santa Catalina de Somoza and onto El Ganso.
-The landscape will change into densely populated oak trees, heather and conifers as you ascend “Los Montes de Leon” before reaching Rabanal Del Camino (1200m/3937ft), a charming mountain village.
+The walk today is a steady climb to Rabanal del Camino so we recommend that you start early to avoid the hottest part of the day.
+Walk through the village and follow the tree lined pavements before passing a poplar grove and the River Jerga, arriving at Murias de Rechivaldo.
+Continue through the village of Santa Catalina de Somoza and on to El Ganso.
+The landscape changes to dense oak trees, heather and conifers as you ascend “los Montes de Leon”, before reaching Rabanal del Camino (1200m), a charming mountain village.
+Distance 20km/12.5mi

 Meals: B,D

-Passing through broom, heather and other plant species you will continue your ascent to the famous “Mount Irago”.
-By the mountain pass you will see the “Iron Cross” (1490m/4890ft) and you will now be surrounded by mountains.
-The route continues downwards to Bierzo.
-Passing by a coniferous forest you will come to Cruz de Ferro and the Hermitage of Santiago.
+Passing through broom, heather and other flora, continue your ascent via Foncebadon to the famous “Mount Irago”, surrounded by mountains, and reach the important landmark, the Cruz de Ferro, at nearly 1500m the highest point of the French Camino.
 From Manjarin you will be able to see the valley floor and the Leon Mountains.
-A descent into the Ponferrada Valley passes the quaint village of Acebo before you arrive into Molinaseca with its slate roofs and wooden balconies.
+From here the trail descends across the rich Bierzo region, and you reach the beautiful town of Molinaseca with its slate roofs and wooden balconies.
+Distance 25km/15.5mi

 Meals: B,D

-Relatively easy day's terrain as you continue across the Valley of Ponferrada.
-You will see the Templar castle before walking through a well-watered valley to Villafranca del Bierzo.
-The region of Bierzo is situated in a low lying area whose agreeable climate allows for the cultivation of many fruits and vegetables.
+A long day, although less demanding than yesterday and gentler slopes.
+The terrain is relatively easy as you continue across the valley to Ponferrada.
+You can admire the Templar castle before walking through a well-watered valley to Villafranca del Bierzo.
+The region of Bierzo is low lying with an agreeable climate, allowing the cultivation of many fruits and vegetables.
+It is also known for its wine.
+Distance 30km/18.6mi

 Meals: B,D